emilialim8/warmup_project/README.md

 ## Challenges

 After over coming the inital confusion of how ROS works with topics and sending messages, implementing drive in a square was relatively straight forward aside from slight discrepancies in turns.
 With person follower, I initially struggled with processing and interpreting the scan data.
-For wall follower, I started by adapting my person follower code which lead to some issues with maintaining a consistent distance from the wall as well as issues with turning around outside corners as the robot would get too far away from the wall while turning and would not be able to find the wall again.
-I was able to fix this issue my implementing my person follower code when the robot got too far away so it would move back towards the wall.
+For wall follower, I started by adapting my person follower code to maintain a 90 degree with the closest object which lead to some issues with maintaining a consistent distance from the wall as well as issues with turning around outside corners as the robot would get too far or too close from the wall while turning and would not be able to find the wall again.
+I was able to fix this issue with corners by using my person follower code when the robot got too far away so it would move back towards the wall.

 ## Future Work

 For drive in a square, some of the inaccuracies in turning could potentially be fixed by controlling the turns with odometry rather than through timing each turn.
 For person follower, it could be good to check a range of angles and average them rather than rely on a single measurement.
 For wall follower, it could be interesting to try implementing a method that is based on mainting the ideal distance at a specific angle rather mainting the closest distance at 90 degrees.
 For example, using proportional control to maintain a distance of 0.3 m at a 90 degree angle.
 This would likely resolve some of the slight discrepancies in the distance to the wall, as well as potentially allow for better turns.

 ## Takeaways

-- This project also helped me to better understand the system of subscribing and publishing to different topics in order to control the robot.
+- This project helped me to better understand the system of subscribing and publishing to different topics in order to control the robot.
 While initally this was somewhat confusing for me, through these projects I grew more comfortable with the idea of publishing commands to topics and subscribing and processing data from other topics.
 - Proportional control is a very powerful tool for implementing dynamic behaviors.
 Through simple math, it is possible to create a feedback system to respond to different environments.